wanghaisheng/responsive-landing-page-starter/content/blog/en/startup-spotlight-series-lets-meet-ezynest.md

 ## The biggest mistake Ezynest has made so far and what did you learn from it?

-Initially we did not concentrate on the user experience, we only focused on development during our previous MVP so we have since taken a lot of valuable feedback from users, startup meets and investors.
+Initially, we did not concentrate on the user experience, we only focused on development during our previous MVP so we have since taken a lot of valuable feedback from users, startup meets, and investors.
 We have learned from this feedback and implemented changes to the current app version to make the user experience as smooth as possible to retain the users.

-## You can choose one to be on your board: Elon Musk, Jeff Bezos and Bill Gates.
+## You can choose one to be on your board: Elon Musk, Jeff Bezos, and Bill Gates.
 Who do you choose and why?

 ## Elon Musk, because he is a visionary.
-He believes dreams don't come true unless you envision them and work on them to make it a reality.
+He believes dreams don't come true unless you envision them and work on them to make them a reality.

 ## How have you been using Vonage’s APIs?